Michael-F-Bryan/serde-spanned/README.md

 ([API Docs])

 A common abstraction for retrieving span information while deserializing.
+See [the corresponding RFC][rfc] for more details.

 ## License